cameron-yee/mdxfaildemo/src/content/reports/math-science-teacher-leadership-synthesis-project.md

 seoLang: en-us
 customTitle: true
 reportDate: February 2017
-description: Three reports have resulted from a synthesis project intended to build consensus on the key attributes of high-quality math/science teacher leadership development programs.
+cardDescription: Three reports have resulted from a synthesis project intended to build consensus on the key attributes of high-quality math/science teacher leadership development programs.
 sortOrder: 3
 ---